raganwald/raganwald.github.com/_posts/2016-04-19-the-sieve-of-eratosthenes.md

 const Primes = compact(sieve(range(2)));
 {% endhighlight %}

-This is naïve in teh sense that it mimics what a child does when the sieve is explained to them for the firs time.
-Given a big table of numbers, they start crossing them out using what we know to be modulo arithmatic: They scan forward number by number, counting as they go:
+This is naïve in the sense that it mimics what a child does when the sieve is explained to them for the firs time.
+Given a big table of numbers, they start crossing them out using what we know to be modulo arithmetic: They scan forward number by number, counting as they go:

 > One TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out), one TWO (cross out)...
 >